jecho/ksops-operator/README.md

 ## Quickstart

+### Warning
 Uses the default pgp key provided with the github.com/mozilla/sops repo.
-It is advised to import your own pgp keys and mount securely.
+It is advised to import your own pgp keys and mount securely

 ```
 $ git clone git@github.com:jecho/ksops-test.git